GustavGrau/git_for_lectures/README.md

 # For-lectures
-This is for the lectures I database management
+This is for my lectures in database management at AU